The Strangest Proton?: Results

-We now turn to study the impact of the new datasets included in the fits on the ratio $R_s$.
-The corresponding assessment for individual PDF flavors is provided in the SM.
-In Fig.~\ref{fig:rs-nomad_lowq} we display the ratio $R_s$, and its relative PDF uncertainty $\delta R_s/R_s$, at $Q=10$ GeV for the three fits discussed above.
+We finally revisit the strange content of the proton in light of our results.
+To this purpose, we consider the strange fraction of proton quark sea and the corresponding ratio of momentum fraction, respectively defined as

+We first consider the ratio $R_s$.
+In the left panel of Fig.~\ref{fig:Rs} we display it for the {\tt str\_base}, {\tt str\_prior} and {\tt str} fits at a scale $Q=10$~GeV as a function of $x$.
+The inset displays the associated relative PDF uncertainty $\delta R_s/R_s$.
 The impact of the new datasets is clearly visible.
-Concerning the central value, collider datasets do not alter its expectation (the results obtained from the {\tt str\_base} and {\tt str\_prior} fits are almost identical); the NOMAD dataset, instead, prefers a somewhat more suppressed strange sea for $x\gsim 0.1$.
+Concerning the central value, collider datasets do not alter its expectation (the results obtained from the {\tt str\_base} and {\tt str\_prior} fits are almost identical); the NOMAD dataset, instead, prefers a more suppressed strange sea for $x\gsim 0.1$.
 Concerning uncertainties, collider datasets lead to a reduction of the relative uncertainty on $R_s$ of about 4\% for $x\lsim 0.1$; the NOMAD dataset, instead, reduces it by about a factor of two for $x\gsim 0.1$.
 Overall, the impact of the new datasets depends on $x$, and is mostly significant for $x= 0.2$, where the uncertainty on $R_s$ is reduced from 20\% to 8\%.
-For $x\gsim 0.3$ no experimental constraints are available, therefore the PDF uncertainty blows up.
-These conclusions are unaffected if the NOMAD $\sqrt{\hat{s}}$ dataset is used instead of the $E_\nu$ one.
+For $x\gsim 0.3$ no experimental constraints are available, hence the PDF uncertainty blows up.